Unanimous Supreme Court preserves access to widely used abortion pill

 A unanimous U.S. Supreme Court on Thursday preserved widespread access to a popular medication abortion pill, the court’s first abortion-related decision since overturning Roe v.
 Wade two years ago.

-After months of high-profile proceedings in the lower courts – at one point the medication, mifepristone, was on the verge of being pulled from the market entirely – the proceedings ended in a judicial anticlimax.
-The justices dismissed the case on procedural grounds, ruling that the plaintiffs have not suffered the clear and concrete harms necessary, meaning they did not have the legal right to bring the case in the first place.
+After months of high-profile proceedings in the lower courts – at one point the medication, mifepristone, was on the verge of being pulled from the market entirely – the case ended in a judicial anticlimax.
+The justices dismissed the case on procedural grounds, ruling that the plaintiffs have not suffered the clear and concrete harms necessary, meaning they did not have the legal right, to bring the case in the first place.

-In the short term, the narrow ruling preserves widespread access to mifepristone.
-The drug has become more widely used as states have placed more restrictions on surgical abortion in the wake of the high court overturning Roe v.
-Wade in 2022.
+In the short term, the narrow ruling preserves widespread access to mifepristone, a drug that has become more widely used as states have placed more restrictions on surgical abortion in the wake of Roe’s overturning in 2022.
 In the long term, the justices are likely to hear more legal challenges to abortion access, including a newly postured challenge to mifepristone.
 The burden will be on future plaintiffs and lower courts to make sure, unlike here, that all the proper judicial procedures are followed.

 Why We Wrote This